 - Now, just keep an eye on the drop schedule and purchase the NFTs from the Zed Run marketplace as soon as the drop goes live.

 If you are unable to get an NFT during a drop, don’t worry.
 You can purchase them from secondary markets like OpenSea.
-It currently has a floor price of 0.04 ETH (at the time of writing).

 How To Make Money With Digital Horseracing

 Basically, if your horse wins, you will receive your rewards as WETH in your wallet.
 Zed Run’s digital horseracing has opened up a world of new possibilities.
 Armed with strategies and skills, many players are earning big as stable owners, trainers, and more.

 Digital horses taking part in a race.
 Credits: Zed Run

 How to Choose a Champion Zed Run Horse

 Needless to say, your chances of winning a race, and in turn, earning, entirely depends on your horse.
 The better your digital horse’s abilities, the higher will be your chances of winning.
 Therefore, it is important to choose the best horse that is well suited for the corresponding tournament.

 The abilities of each horse in Zed Run is based on its bloodline, breed type, and genotype.
 The rarer a horse, more faster and expensive it will be.

 In the Zed Run metaverse, there are four bloodlines: Nakamoto, Szabo, Finney, and Buterin.
 These bloodlines determine a horse’s qualities when its minted.
 While Nakamoto is a rare bloodline and expensive to breed, Finney and Buterin are more common.